chris-cmsoft/in-laymans-terms/content/articles/edge-computing.md

 Making sure that data stays consistent when you have many servers, but one source-of-truth, is a difficult problem to solve, especially when looking at real-time connected use cases like gaming.

-When someone in India "shoots" at someone else.
-The Indian edge server will know about it, before the US server does.
+When a player in India shoots at another play in the US, the Indian edge server will know about it, before the US server does.

-And if someone in the US "shoots" at someone else in India, the US server will know before the Indian server does.
+And when a player in the US shoots at another player in India, the US server will know before the Indian server does.

 How do we know who gets shots first, and whether at the time of shooting, the person hasn't already moved, and the server just doesn't know yet.